oevkaya/GAIL-DS-project/README.md

 using programming languages such as SQL and
 Python to get insights from data.

-we have more papers on that to write down the Related Research section of our report / paper
+**We have more papers on that to write down the Related Research section of our report / paper.
+Sort of literature review is ready to expand and refine**

 ----------------------------------------------------